Yan-Jianhua/CoreDetSeg/README.md

 A detection-promptable segmentation framework (CoreDetSeg) that integrates YOLOv13 and SAM for automated drill core lithology classification and RQD estimation.

 # License
-Our work builds upon the YOLO13 and Segment Anything Model (SAM) implementations from Ultralytics, which are licensed under the GNU Affero General Public License v3.0 and the Apache 2.0 License, respectively.
+Our work builds upon the YOLO13 and SAM implementations from Ultralytics, which are licensed under the GNU Affero General Public License v3.0 and the Apache 2.0 License, respectively.
 Our project code is released under the MIT License.

 # Installation dependencies
-Install the dependencies for this project refers to **https://github.com/iMoonLab/yolov13/blob/main/README.md**.
+To install the dependencies for this project,please refer to **https://github.com/iMoonLab/yolov13/blob/main/README.md**.

 # Usage
 ## Dataset structure